Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions

-In conclusion, the ruling n.
-3373/2010 of the Court of Cassation represents an important guide for understanding the rights and duties of the parties in a sales contract.
-It clarifies that the burden of proof should not unduly fall on the buyer, especially in cases of disputes regarding defects in the good.
-This principle is fundamental to ensure fair and balanced justice, particularly in commercial contexts where the parties may find themselves in positions of disparity.
+In conclusion, judgment no. 3373/2010 of the Court of Cassation represents an important guide for understanding the rights and duties of the parties in a sales contract.
+It clarifies that the burden of proof should not fall excessively on the buyer, especially in cases of disputes regarding defects in the goods.
+This principle is fundamental to ensuring fair and balanced justice, especially in commercial contexts where parties may find themselves in unequal positions.
 The correct evaluation of evidence and presumptions is essential for a just and reasoned legal decision.